wengkhing/react-awesome-starter/README.md

 # React Awesome Starter

-This is an starter built on top of the Facebook's [create-react-app](https://github.com/facebookincubator/create-react-app)
+This is an opinionted starter created using the ejected Facebook's [create-react-app@1.4.1](https://github.com/facebookincubator/create-react-app).

 ## Installation